 Playing in the nation-wide US Leaque Two with 110+ teams, Lane United FC has been our community’s own U23 soccer team since 2013 and they are finally settled into their new grounds at the brand-new Civic Park.
 They rely on host families to take in their talented players (from the U.S. or abroad) for this short Leaque Two season.
-Our coaching staff is looking for host families from early/mid-May through mid/late-July 2022.
+As we enter our TENTH YEAR, our coaching staff is looking for host families from early/mid-May through mid/late-July 2023.

 - LUFC players arrive in town in mid-May and leave mid-to-late July.
 Some may arrive and/or leave a bit earlier or later.